EnergyMashupLab/NIST-CTS-Agents/README.md

 License
 -------

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the Apache 2.0 License, and is Copyright 2019-2020 The Energy Mashup Lab.

 For incoming (contributed) licenses see https://github.com/EnergyMashupLab/EML_Licenses